ephico2real2/notifications/README.md

 ### Explanation of Changes

+1. **Removed Project ID as Suffix**: The project ID is no longer appended to the topic name.
-1. **Optional Suffix**: The suffix is now optional.
-If not provided, the topic name will be constructed without it.
+2. **Optional Suffix**: The suffix is now optional and will only be appended if provided.
-2. **Dry Run Validation**: The `--dry-run` option is properly validated and simulated actions are logged without execution.
-3. **Improved Error Handling**: More detailed error handling and messages to ensure clarity.
-4. **Help Option**: Added a help option (`-h`) to display usage information.
+3. **Simulated Dry Run**: The script now supports a simulated dry run, logging the commands that would be executed without actually running them.

 ### Making the Script Executable